Khadka-Bishal/ReactLite/README.md

 ## demo

-i made a small music–player UI to show the scheduler/fiber work loop in action.
+I made a small music–player UI by using this new react-ish framework to see that the rendering, state, and async behavior works as expected.

 🎧  [**Demo:**](https://khadka-bishal.github.io/ReactLite/): https://khadka-bishal.github.io/ReactLite/